-Invasive Candidiasis is a serious fungal infection that occurs in immunocompromised patients.
+- Invasive Candidiasis is a serious fungal infection that occurs in immunocompromised patients.
 Current treatment guidelines in the U.S. and in Europe recommend the use of echinocandins (the only glucan synthase inhibitor currently commercially available) as the initial first-line therapy for invasive candidiasis.
 The main limitation of the echinocandin class is that only IV administration is available, limiting the flexibility of stepping down to an oral therapy in the same treatment class.
-The ability to step down to an oral therapy is important because it allows patients to be discharged from the hospital, as IV administration generally must occur in the hospital.
-The only option currently available to step down to an oral therapy after initial IV echinocandin are the azoles (the only class orally bioavailable), which have reported an increased frequency of resistant isolates, and are associated with increased risk of drug-drug interactions and toxicities, thus creating a gap in optimal treatment options for patients that could benefit from an orally administered effective antifungal agent.

-- Invasive Aspergillosis is a serious fungal infection that occurs in immunocompromised patients.
+The ability to step down to an oral therapy is important because it allows patients to be discharged from the hospital.
+The only currently available option for oral step down therapy are the azoles (the only class orally bioavailable).
+The azoles have been associated with an increased frequency of resistant isolates, and risk of drug-drug interactions and toxicities; thus creating a gap in optimal treatment options for patients that could benefit from an orally administered effective antifungal agent. - Invasive Aspergillosis is a serious fungal infection that occurs in immunocompromised patients.
 Current treatment guidelines in the U.S. and in Europe recommend the use of azoles (itraconazole, voriconazole or isavuconazole) as the initial first-line therapy for invasive aspergillosis.
 The main limitation of the azole class is that it is associated with increased risk of drug-drug interactions and toxicities, thus creating a gap in optimal treatment options for patients that could benefit from an orally administered safe and effective antifungal agent.
-The sub-optimal toxicity profile of the azoles has a greater impact for invasive aspergillosis patients given that they typically receive antifungal therapy for long durations (up to four months). - The incidence of hematologic malignancies has become a driver of the invasive fungal infection (IFI) rate in the U.S. According to estimates by the American Cancer Society, approximately 170,000 new hematologic malignancy cases occurred in 2016, resulting in approximately 58,000 deaths.
+The sub-optimal toxicity profile of the azoles has a greater impact for invasive aspergillosis patients given that they typically receive antifungal therapy for long durations (up to four months). - The incidence of hematologic malignancies has become a driver of the invasive fungal infection (IFI) rate in the U.S. According to estimates by the American Cancer Society in 2018, approximately 175,000 new hematologic malignancy cases occur every year, resulting in approximately 58,000 deaths.
 The percentage of patients with hematologic malignancies who develop IFI has increased dramatically in recent decades.
 This increase of the IFI rate is attributed to host defense impairment due to more intensive use of cytotoxic chemotherapies, hematopoietic stem cell transplantation (HSCT), ablative radiation therapy, corticosteroids, cyclosporine, and new immunosuppressive agents.
 Candida species have been the main cause of IFI, but recent autopsy and epidemiological findings indicate that an increasing number of infections are being caused by molds.
 Most are attributed to Aspergillus species, and such infections have become a prime cause of death in patients with hematologic malignancies.